mateuszkulapl/spectra-one/readme.txt

 = 0.0.3 - March 21, 2023 =
 * Fix: Spectra plugin compatibility with default wordpress blockgap.
 * Fix: Header cutting off when transparent and sticky header is used when user is logged in.
+* Fix: Spectra plugin blocks not inherit width from contentSize.

 = 0.0.2 - March 18, 2023 =
 * New: Secondary block style for button block.